overture-stack/website/markdown/documentation/dms/installation/installation/index.md

 2. **You have SSH access to the environment you are deploying to** - Specifically for deployments to remote servers, you will need to remotely access the server via SSH to perform certain operations.

-3. **You have the ability to `sudo` on the environment you are deploying to** - Certain operations or programs may need to be run with you assuming the security privileges of another user (e.g. as an administrator).
+3. **You have administrator `sudo` level permissions on the environment you are deploying to** - Certain operations or programs may need to be run with you assuming the security privileges of another user (e.g. as an administrator).

 4.  **You have Bash shell 5.0.0 or up installed in your environment** - DMS Installer commands are run in a Bash shell.